 You have already converted your website to SSL or to HTTPS, but individual elements are still loaded from HTTP sources?
 The reasons for this can be:

 - Other external services and snippets

-- Pictures and videos on your WordPress sites that still refer to the HTTP address instead of HTTPS
+- Images and videos on your WordPress sites , which still point to the HTTP address instead of HTTPS